 Nonetheless, Barney’s persevering belief in Beckett was absolute.
 And quite suddenly, Godot exploded in the consciousness of the world.
 Overnight, Beckett was on everyone’s lips.
 This was due in no small part to Barney’s unflagging support during the lean years when few others seemed to care.

-A low point was the release of a volume of recollections of Beckett titled Remembering Beckett, Beckett Remembering.
+A low point for him was the release of a volume of recollections of Beckett titled Remembering Beckett, Beckett Remembering.
 Edited by James and Elizabeth Knowlson, and published by Arcade Books, the imprint of Richard Seaver, a former editor at Grove, the volume appeared to place Seaver center stage in the tale of Beckett’s rise while relegating Barney to the sidelines.
 Offended, Barney declined to participate in celebrations of the book’s release.

 He was hurt, too, by his portrayal in Obscene, a documentary which dwelled for inordinate lengths, Barney felt, on the financial difficulties he had faced at Grove, rather than meaningfully explore his almost single-handed identification and publication of what has come to comprise the most significant works of American and international post-war literature.